 These are some of the close reading gingerbread man activities and lessons I teach while comparing versions of The Gingerbread Man.
 I hope you’ve found some ideas you can use in your own classroom that will help turn your readers into thinkers!

 If you’d like to use these activities with your class, you can!
-I’ve put all of the resources together and included a 9-lesson teaching Power Point, with writing projects and response activities, plus related literacy centers.
-Click here to see the Gingerbread Man Book Study I use.
+I’ve put all of the resources together and included a 9-lesson teaching Power Point, also on google Slides, writing projects, reading activities, and print and digital literacy centers.
+Click for the Gingerbread Man Book Study I use with both printable activities and digital activities on Google Slides.

 Favorite Versions of The Gingerbread Man-Book List

 These are some of the books I’ve collected over the years and read aloud to students during our book study.
 I often purchase the used paperback copies.
-Available on Amazon, I have (affiliate) linked them to save you time/ Affiliate links add no cost to you, but give me a small amount toward the cost of running this website.
+Available on Amazon, I have (affiliate) linked them to save you time.
+(Affiliate links add no cost to you, but help me pay the rent on this little corner of the internet.)

-Check out these gingerbread math ideas too!
+Check out this gingerbread math ideas post to learn some fun ways to integrate math into your gingerbread unit.
 See how we used the ChatterPIX app to animate our gingerbread men!

 If you’ve enjoyed this post why not share it with your teacher friends?
 Go ahead and pin it on Pinterest of share on Facebook!

 Need ideas for that last CraZy week before Christmas Break?
-Read this hilarious post T’was The 5 Days Before Christmas Break to see how I surprised my class with a very unique daily countdown.
+Read this hilarious post T’was The 5 Days Before Christmas Break to see how I surprised my class with a very unique way to count down the days until break!

 Acknowledge kindness and good behavior with these FREE Caught Coupons!